 Attention high school and gap students!
-Are you unsure what your future holds for winter or spring 2022?
+Are you unsure what your future holds for spring 2022?
 We have exciting news: there is still plenty of time to apply to API gap programs!
-If you’re...
+If you’re wondering...

 Twenty years ago today (August 15, 2001), I walked into the API office to begin what I thought was a job.
 Little did I know that when I opened that door I was taking my first steps into a career that would span two decades, nor did I anticipate that this position would lead to lifelong friendships with individuals who have enriched my life exponentially and who have become like family to me.